Customer support(877) 777-0450

 The Corporate Transparency Act is still a relatively new law, and it’s still too early to say what additional hurdles it will present to entrepreneurs.
 While the law is a significant step towards increasing transparency in corporate ownership, and it is likely to have a positive impact on the fight against financial crimes, there is no doubt it adds another regulatory requirement on the entrepreneur’s plate.

-As entrepreneurs navigate the ever-changing landscape of regulations, understanding and adhering to new compliance requirements can become a complex task.
 The additional administrative load might seem overwhelming, especially when you’re already managing the many aspects of running a business.
-That’s where support systems like Swyft Filings come into play.

 Bibliography

 1. Financial Crimes Enforcement Network.
-“FinCEN.gov/.”
+“FinCEN.gov.”
 Accessed August 16, 2023.

 2. Federal Register.
 “Beneficial Ownership Information Reporting Requirements.”
 Accessed August 16, 2023.